kraken-tech/django-pg-migration-tools/docs/usage/operations.rst

     **NOTE**: Additional queries that are triggered by this operation to guarantee idempotency have been omitted from the snippet above.
-The key take away is that if this migration fails, it can be attempted again and it will pick up from where it has left (reentrancy).
+The key take away is that if this migration fails, it can be attempted again and it will pick up from where it has left off (reentrancy).

     **NOTE 2**: If you want to add a ``NOT NULL`` constraint after you have backfilled the table, you can use the ``SaferAlterFieldSetNotNull``